laixintao/pingtop/readme.md

 # pingtop

-A top like TUI tool for ping mutiple server.
+A top like TUI tool for pinging mutiple servers.

 ![](doc/preview.png)